-- A-6.01 A participant, or member of the participant's party, must not use, possess or distribute alcohol, tobacco or drugs, with the exception of those currently prescribed by a physician specifically for that person. - A-6.02 A participant or member of the participant's party must not verbally or physically abuse and/or demonstrate unsportsmanlike conduct towards another participant, official and/or spectator. - A-6.03 A participant or member of the participant's party must not in any way endanger another participant, official and/or spectator. - A-6.04 A participant or member of the participant's party must not in any way obstruct or interfere with another participant's car. - A-6.05 A participant must not in any way attempt to gain an unfair advantage over another participant. - A-6.06 A participant must not conceal or use any type of electronic and/or communication devices in his or her car while racing. - A-6.07 A participant must not violate any AASBD rule, regulation, plan, or agreement.
+- A-6.
+A Participant is defined as anyone involved in the execution of the race event to include, but not be limited to: Racer, Racer's helpers, Race observers, Race volunteers, Race Officials, etc. - A-6.01 A participant, or member of the participant's party, must not use, possess or distribute alcohol, tobacco or drugs, with the exception of those currently prescribed by a physician specifically for that person. - A-6.02 A participant or member of the participant's party must not verbally or physically abuse and/or demonstrate unsportsmanlike conduct towards another participant, official and/or spectator. - A-6.03 A participant or member of the participant's party must not in any way endanger another participant, official and/or spectator. - A-6.04 A participant or member of the participant's party must not in any way obstruct or interfere with another participant's car. - A-6.05 A participant or member of the participant's party, must not in any way attempt to gain an unfair advantage over another participant. - A-6.06 A participant must not conceal or use any type of electronic and/or communication devices in his or her car while racing. - A-6.07 A participant or member of the participant's party, must not violate any AASBD rule, regulation, plan, or agreement